peterdsharpe/mirror-array/README.md

 The reason that this matters is that a poorly-matched mapping of mirrors to targets will result in a blurry, unreadable message if the focal plane distance or orientation is even slightly off.
 Ideally, adjacent light rays should be as close to perfectly collimated as possible.

-This means that the mirror-target matching problem is a combinatorial optimization problem with $294!$, or $\approx 10^{600}$ possible solutions, an incomprehensibly-huge search space.
+This means that the mirror-target matching problem is a combinatorial optimization problem with $294!$, or $\approx 10^{600}$ possible configurations, an incomprehensibly-huge search space.
 To solve this, we run a simulated annealing algorithm to find a good-enough solution in a reasonable amount of time - but even this takes a supercomputer.
+In total, around 5 billion configurations were analyzed to obtain the actual manufactured geometry here.

 ![mirror1](./media/mirror1.png)